mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

    import math
-   from dataclasses import dataclass from typing import Callable, Type
+   from dataclasses import dataclass from typing import Any, Callable, Type

    import pytorch_lightning as pl import matplotlib.pyplot as plt